JakobGM/astrality/docs/modules.rst

     :ref:`run <run_action>`:
         Execute a shell command, possibly referring to any compiled template and/or the current :ref:`period <timer_periods>` defined by the :ref:`module timer <timers>`.

+    :ref:`trigger <trigger_action>`:
+        Perform *all* actions specified within another :ref:`event block <events>`.
+With other words, this action *appends* all the actions within another event block to the actions already specified in the event block.
+Useful for not having to repeat yourself when you want the same actions to be performed during different events.

 .. _context_import_action: